 We strongly advise seeking independent UK legal advice to avoid your service being viewed as an illegal lottery.

 Section 14 of the Gambling Act 2005 covers this particular issue and we would suggest this is reviewed.
 The Gambling Commission have offered guidance on the distinction between prize competitions and lotteries.
 They draw attention to the intention of the law: that competitions that genuinely rely on skill, judgement or knowledge are to be permitted.
 As an example; a that game selects a winner based on the highest performance in a skilled game, would appear to fall within this.

 The below factors when included in a promotion can avoid a potential illegal lottery:

 A skilled route of entry – This is defined as an entry mechanism or barrier that can only be passed with a level of skill.
 This level of skill must not be “too easy”.
 Question's that are obvious or have no ability to get wrong may render your service a lottery.

-A free route of entry – This has to be of exactly the same prominence on the promotional material as the premium route.
+> A free route of entry – This has to be the exact same prominence on the promotional material as the premium route.

 You do not need any kind of licence from the Gambling Commission to run a prize competition under the Gambling Act 2005.